 Here's the calendar for this year's Hands2Help Challenge:

-On Sunday, April 7th, there will be a linky party where you can post links to your favorite on-line tutorials!
-It could be a tutorial for a quilt pattern, or a technique like machine binding, or even a recipe for your favorite "while-I'm-quilting" snack!
+On Sunday, March 30th, there will be a linky party where you can post links to your favorite on-line tutorials!
+It could be a tutorial for a quilt pattern, or a technique like machine binding, or even a recipe for your favorite "while-I'm-quilting" snack or crock-pot meal!
 You don't have to write the tutorial, you can link up to another blogger's tutorial.
 If you love it, someone else might too!

-Quilts should be completed by Sunday, June 2nd.
-There will be a linky party (June 2nd through June 8th) to link your finished quilt and show it off, and giveaways for people who link up their quilts.
-I'll have more information about the giveaways next week, but let me tell you, we've got some great sponsors this year!
-Winners will be announced on June 9th.
+Quilts should be completed by the week beginning Sunday, June 1st.
+There will be a linky party (June 1st through June 7th) to link your finished quilt and show it off, and giveaways for people who link up their quilts.
+We've got some great sponsors this year!
+Winners will be announced on June 8th.

 Whew!
-That's a lot of information to digest - but the important thing to remember is that signups are next week!
-You can also start early by posting the Challenge button on your blog and/or doing a blogpost about the Challenge this week!
+That's a lot of information to digest - but the important thing to remember is that signups start March 16th!
+You can also start early by posting the Challenge button on your blog and/or doing a blogpost about the Challenge between now and then!

 Woohoo!!
 Let's get started!!

 If you'd like to read about the previous Hands2Help Challenges, click here and scroll back through the posts!

 PS - if you've commented on any of the H2H posts and you haven't heard back from me, you are probably a "no-reply" blogger!
 Check here for instructions on how to correct this problem, or leave your e-mail address in your comment so that I can reach you!
 If you don't feel comfortable leaving your e-mail address out in public, you can e-mail me directly at salliesue(at)clearwire(dot)net.